Main Page Content

 By stating that you or someone in your care qualifies for a medical, age-related, or religious exemption to the Order, you or the person in your care are no longer required to wear a face covering in the commercial setting.
 No proof of the exemption is necessary.
 Please be advised that businesses may have enacted policies which extend beyond the Order and refuse entry to any person not wearing a face covering.
 Such policies are not recommended by the health unit or Medical Officer of Health.

-It is recommended to wash face coverings after each use.
-You can wash it with you regular laundry on the warmest water suitable for the material, and dry on the highest heat setting or air dry, including putting it in direct sunlight if possible.
+It is recommended to wash reusable face coverings as often as possible, when they become soiled/wet, or at the end of each day.
+Face coverings can be washed with your regular laundry on the warmest water suitable for the material, and dry on the highest heat setting or air dry, including putting it in direct sunlight if possible.

 Visit the Ministry of Health’s web page for more information on the cleaning of non-medical masks.